Use this page to navigate the guidance on the virus for people in Scotland.

 Guidance for employees

-Find out all the latest travel advice and sign up for travel alerts via the Foreign and Commonwealth (FCO) website.
+Find out all the latest international travel advice and sign up for travel alerts via the Foreign and Commonwealth (FCO) website.
+People are advised not to travel abroad unless it is essential.

 - The Ready Scotland website has advice from the Scottish Government on volunteering and how to support others in your community